d-khan/python/Syllabus-Fall2023.md

 |   Office hours #2             |
 |   Email #2                    |    |

 >__Note:__ Two Professors deliver the Python course.
-Prof Danish will cover materials from weeks 1-8, and Prof Idiris will cover materials from weeks 9-16.
+Prof Danish will cover materials from weeks 1-8, and Prof Raab will cover materials from weeks 9-16.

 ## __Instructor communication policy__